ViggyWithIt/UF-Boolean-Network-Research-Overview/README.md

 *   `bn_utils.py` & `attractor_analysis.py`: Utility scripts containing the core functions for generating networks and finding attractors
 *   `BN_Experiment_Analysis.ipynb`: A Jupyter Notebook containing the data, visualizations, and formal proofs for our key findings, including the complete proof for the maximal length cycle mechanism

-Thank you for your interest in my research.
+Thank you for your interest in my research :)

 Sincerely,
 **Julian Vignes**